Mike Perez (boxer)

-Ismaikel "Mike" Perez (born 20 October 1985) is a Cuban-Irish professional boxer who holds the WBA Intercontinental Cruiserweight title and challenged once for the WBC cruiserweight title in 2017.
+Ismaikel "Mike" Perez (born 20 October 1985) is a Cuban-Irish professional boxer.
+He has challenged once for the WBC cruiserweight title in 2017.
+At regional level, he has held multiple heavyweight and cruiserweight championships; and won the Prizefighter series in 2011.

 Background

 Perez was a successful amateur boxer in Cuba.
 In 2005, while competing with the Cuban team at a tournament in Liverpool, he caught the eye of Irish boxing promoter Gary Hyde.
 Hyde later expressed his desire to turn Perez professional, and to do that he had to arrange his defection from Cuba.
 In December 2007, under cover of darkness, Perez swam offshore from Cuba, to a boat manned by a Mexican cartel.
 After transferring through two other boats, enduring storms and depleted food and water supplies, Perez eventually reached Mexican soil nine days later.
 The Cartel then held him there, until they secured final payment from organizer, Gary Hyde.
 Upon receiving it, Perez was released, allowing him to board a flight to his new home.
 On 10 January 2008, Perez touched down in Ireland, where he settled in Cork along with fellow Cubans Alexei Acosta and Luis García.
 Today, he fights under the nickname Mike "The Rebel" Perez, in reference to Cork which is known as the "Rebel County".